Geeksfino/finclip-agent/README.md

 ### Agent Brain

 The `brain.md` file defines your agent's personality, capabilities, and behavior.
-It uses a YAML frontmatter format:
+It uses a YAML frontmatter format with strict requirements:

+**Format Requirements:**
+- Must use valid YAML syntax
+- Only four top-level fields are allowed: `name`, `role`, `goal`, and `capabilities`
+- Any additional top-level fields will cause parsing errors
+- Guidelines, examples, and other content should be nested within the `capabilities` field
+- The file must start and end with `---` to properly define the YAML frontmatter

 ```markdown
 ---